Hurricane Dorian–Alabama controversy: Commentary

 Robert Reich called Trump's behavior irrational.
 "I think we have to face the truth that no one seems to want to admit.
 This is no longer a case of excessive narcissism or grandiosity.
 We're not simply dealing with an unusually large ego [...]
 The president of the United States is seriously, frighteningly, dangerously unstable.
 And he's getting worse by the day."

 Timothy L. O'Brien called Trump "unstable" and said "the world is in danger".
 "NOAA, an agency built on science and data engineered to provide reliable, impartial information and serve the public interest, wound up purging science and data from its public profile to cover for Trump.
 This is how good government decays when it's compromised by a cult of personality."

-Cliff Mass, a professor of atmospheric sciences at the University of Washington, published a blog on the incident, noting that Neil Jacobs was being inappropriately attacked for simply trying to defend his agency.
+Cliff Mass, a professor of atmospheric sciences at the University of Washington, published a blog post on the incident, noting that Neil Jacobs was being inappropriately attacked for simply trying to defend his agency.

+Legality

+The alteration of official government weather forecasts is illegal per 18 U.S. Code 2074, and applies to the National Hurricane Center under NOAA's National Weather Service.
+The law states: "Whoever knowingly issues or publishes any counterfeit weather forecast or warning of weather conditions falsely representing such forecast or warning to have been issued or published by the Weather Bureau, United States Signal Service, or other branch of the Government service, shall be fined under this title or imprisoned not more than ninety days, or both."